scarborough-courtney/ohimanual/content/conduct_assessment.md

 ![](./fig/task_timeline.png)

 ## Where to start

 You should start by understanding the structure of the global assessment and the data involved will help you think about what should be done differently in your local context.

 The best way to do this is to begin with the WebApps.
-As described above, most coastal countries have a WebApp that was created to facilitate planning and communication during your assessment.
+As described in the section, **"Overview of the OHI WebApp**", most coastal countries have a WebApp that was created to facilitate planning and communication during your assessment.
 The WebApp presents data, goal models and calculated scores for each region (global administrative area identified by gadm.org) visually through maps, histograms, and tables.
 All data presented were extracted from the global analysis, and scores were calculated using global goal models.
 For a finer-scale assessment of ocean health in your region, these data files provided will need to be updated with available data and indicators for each region in your assessment.
 However, if better data are not available, you can use the data provided.
 Then, to dive deeper into data layers and goal models, you can explore your assessment's GitHub repository, which stores all the information presented through the WebApp.

 You should also be familiar with the approaches taken by other assessments adapted from the global context, including Brazil, the US West Coast, and Fiji.
 You can find these studies at ohi-science.org.